MierenManz/v8_format/readme.md

 0x49  0x18    Indicator byte and varint encoded value
 ```

+### Unsigned Integer Format

+Eventho I have not found out how this works.
+It is essentially the same as the
+signed int format but a different indicator byte `U` (0x) and the value does not
+get zig-zag encoded like the signed int's do

+(this still needs a example)

 ## BigInt Format

-The bigint format is a mix between the integer format and float format.
+The bigint format does not have multiple variants and only has one.
 It has a
 indicator byte which is `Z` (0x5A) and after that a varint bitfield specifying
 how many bytes it uses and if the value is positive or negative.
 It is alot more
 complex than either a float or integer because it has a unknown size